 The diversity of blockchains that has spawned over the past years has also created a variety of mining protocols.
 A mining protocol is what allows network users to create a new block and new cryptos or tokens.
 But, IOTA is a very special asset in this aspect, as you will soon find out in our “How Can You Mine IOTA?” tutorial.

 IOTA entered the crypto space back in 2015 through an ICO that raised 1,337 Bitcoin, which was around $500,000 at those prices.

-IOTA is a unique crypto, as it uses a public distributed ledger that is not based on blockchain or the generation of new blocks.
+IOTA is unique crypto, as it uses a public distributed ledger that is not based on blockchain or the generation of new blocks.
 The asset is instead based on a directed acyclic graph technology and the Tangle protocol, which handles the consensus without requiring miners.

 The project is overseen by the IOTA Foundation, a non-profit organization that manages development as well as the establishment of strategic partnerships.
 IOTA is partnered with top companies, such as Fujitsu, Samsung, Bosch, and Volkswagen.

-The network doesn’t require blockchain to maintain its security, instead of being comprised of the Internet of Things, a network counting billions of online electronic devices.
+The network doesn’t require the blockchain to maintain its security, instead of being comprised of the Internet of Things, a network counting billions of online electronic devices.